-- Kununu or Glassdoor.
-Look at Kununu.com or Glassdoor.com for reviews of the company, the CEO, the interview process, benefits, and even salary.
-But remember, sometimes people are just bitter.
-Sometimes, a company really is that horrible.
-Sometimes companies try to pad their reviews by pressuring their employees to leave nice reviews.
+- Glassdoor.
+Look at Glassdoor.com for reviews of the company, the CEO, the interview process, benefits and even salary.
+But remember that sometimes people are just bitter.
+A company sometimes really is that horrible.
+Companies sometimes try to pad their reviews by pressuring their employees to leave nice reviews.

 - Recruiters.
 Yes, you can actually reach out to the recruiter and ask questions.
-Some companies or individual recruiters are more open to this, but if you feel comfortable with the idea, send them and email and ask away.
-Be careful here though, as you could shoot yourself in the foot and lose that interview if you say the wrong thing or make them feel like you aren't serious about the job.
+Some companies or individual recruiters are more open to this, but if you feel comfortable with the idea, send them an email and ask away.
+Be careful here, though, as you could lose that interview if you say the wrong thing or make them feel like you aren't serious about the job.

 Questions You Might Want to Ask About the Following

-- The day-to-day.
-What's the day-to-day of the job actually like?
-What will you be doing, how many hours usually?
+- The Day to Day.
+What's the day to day of the job actually like?
+What will you be doing and for how many hours usually?
 Who will you be interacting with and in what capacity?

-- Performance reviews.
+- Performance Reviews.
 How are performance reviews conducted?
 How often?
 You might not think this matters, but you will if you're completely caught off guard and your pay raise or promotion suffers because of it.
-For example, some companies do performance reviews with a checklist of items, others do it based on gossip (an email to the whole company asking if anyone has anything to say about each other).
-If it's the latter, you'll want to be careful who you anger!
+For example, some companies do performance reviews with a checklist of items; others do it based on gossip (an email to the whole company asking whether anyone has anything to say about each other).
+If it's the latter, you'll want to be careful who you anger.

 - Turnover.
-What is the turnover rate, how often do people leave, whether by being fired or quitting?
-This can be a good indicated of the quality of the work environment at the company.
+What is the turnover rate?
+How often do people leave, whether by being fired or quitting?
+This can be a good indication of the quality of the work environment at the company.

-- You need a job.
+- You Need a Job.
 None of the above will matter, because if you don't find a job, you can't pay rent.
 While this may be the case, you should still find out as much as you can, so you at least know what you are getting into and can prepare yourself one way or the other.
-Moral can drop fast if you meet unwanted surprises.
-Learn about employment opportunities at Comcast.
+Morale can drop fast if you meet unwanted surprises.

-- Nothing bothers you.
-The hope is that you will be able to rise above the politics and not let them get to you.
+- Nothing Bothers You.
+The hope is that you will rise above the politics and not let it get to you.
 You are a professional, and that is great.
-Still, as argued above -- it's always best to know what you're getting into.
+Still, as stated above, it's always best to know what you're getting into.

-- Your best friend owns the company.
-If you're buddy-buddy with the owner, you might be able to rise above any potential problems normal employees face.
-However, if that is the case, the others will appreciate you that much more if you know the pros and cons of the business and are able to help address any potential problems.
+- Your Best Friend Owns the Company.
+If you're buddy-buddy with the owner, you might rise above any potential problems normal employees face.
+However, if that is the case, the others will appreciate you that much more if you know the pros and cons of the business and can help address any potential problems.